RosinskaK/RosinskaK/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on an Open Source Project based on React

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...